exercism/python/concepts/binary-octal-hexadecimal/about.md

 291
 ```

-As with binary and octal - hexidecimal literals **are ints**, and you can perform all integer operations.
+As with binary and octal - hexadecimal literals **are ints**, and you can perform all integer operations.
-Prefixing a non-hexidecimal number with `0x` will raise a `SyntaxError`.
+Prefixing a non-hexadecimal number with `0x` will raise a `SyntaxError`.

 ###  Converting to and from Hexadecimal Representation